shikharkrdixit/WhatsappChatAnalysis/readme.md

 |**tidymodels**  |Forms the basis of tidy machine learning.      |
 |**syuzhet**  |Extracts the sentiment and sentiment-derived plot arcs from text using a variety of sentiment dictionaries.      |

-The full analysis can be found [here](https://rpubs.com/shikharkrdixit/whatsapptextanalysis) .

 **Made with ❤️ by [Shikhar](https://www.linkedin.com/in/shikharkrdixit/) .**